Prakhar-code/Chat-App-Backend/README.md

     npm install
     ```

-## Configuration
+## Configuration ⚙️

-1. Create a `.env` file in the root directory and add the following environment variables:
+1. Create a `.env` file in the root directory.
+2. Add the following environment variables to the `.env` file:
     ```
     MONGODB_URI=your_mongodb_connection_string
     JWT_SECRET=your_secret_key
     ```

-## Running the Application
+## Running the Application 🚀

-1. Start the server:
+1. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```
-2. The server will be running on `http://localhost:3000`.
+2. The backend will be running on [http://localhost:3000](http://localhost:3000).

-## API Endpoints
+## API Endpoints 📡

-- `POST /api/auth/signup` - Register a new user
+- `POST /api/auth/signup` – Register a new user
-- `POST /api/auth/login` - Login a user
+- `POST /api/auth/login` – Log in an existing user
-- `GET /api/users` - Get all users
+- `GET /api/users` – Fetch all users
-- `GET /api/messages` - Get all messages
+- `GET /api/messages` – Fetch all messages
-- `POST /api/messages` - Send a new message
+- `POST /api/messages` – Send a new message

+## Contribution 🤝

+Feel free to open issues or create pull requests if you'd like to contribute to the project.
+Contributions are always welcome!